 ~I’ve been married for twenty-nine years to a great guy named Chuck, a recently retired commander in the US Navy Reserves who did two year-long military tours in Afghanistan.
 We have three kind, musically-inclined kids, all of whom have been brought up on the Beatles as the family’s go-to band.

 ~I’m guiltily obsessed with several Real Housewives franchises, and of course I have to watch Southern Charm, even though almost no one on the show is from Charleston.
 I appeared with my daughter in one episode at a fake ball.

 ~I’ve occasionally rescued vulnerable cats and dogs and gotten them safely situated…I seem to stumble into those situations.
 It’s a never-ending problem, isn’t it?
 I think the most good I can do is take care of my own pets well.
 I love our two tabby cats, Benny and Joon, so much that my kids call me a crazy cat lady, and our sweet old black lab mix, Striker, is my constant companion.

-~A certified English teacher, I subbed regularly at the local high school while writing my first novel, a zany historical romance called When Harry Met Molly, which was inspired by my love of Jane Austen and Monty Python.
-I went on to write a dozen more light historical and contemporary romances for St. Martin’s Press and became a USA TODAY bestselling author.
+~A certified English teacher, I subbed regularly at the local high school while writing my first rom-com novel, a zany historical called When Harry Met Molly, which was inspired by my love of Jane Austen and Monty Python.
+I went on to write a dozen more historical and contemporary rom-coms for St. Martin’s Press and became a USA TODAY bestselling author.
 My books have received starred reviews from Booklist, Publishers Weekly, Library Journal, and BookPage.

 Thanks for spending time getting to know me.
 I wish you all well!